Faucet Mount Water Filters: Which is Best?

 A Word of Caution:

-Beware of "unknown" brands on Amazon.
+Beware of "unknown" brands that you find online.

 When I've asked about lab test results and warranties, I've mostly heard crickets in response.

 One seller did tell me that his/her product has a 30 day warranty, but that's about all the information I could get.

 Drinking clean contaminant free water is crucial for good health, so I'd advise sticking to known and reputable brands like the ones in this review.